 Catalytic capital is defined as debt, equity, guarantees, and other investments that accept disproportionate risk and/or concessionary returns relative to a conventional investment in order to generate positive impact and/or enable third-party investment that otherwise would not be possible.

 It is an essential tool to bridge capital gaps and achieve breadth and depth of impact, while complementing conventional investing.
 Catalytic capital delivers impact and unlocks conventional investment in several ways.
 It can:

 - help prove new and innovative products and business models;

 - demonstrate the financial viability of high-need geographies and populations;

 - establish a track record for new and diverse managers; and

 - grow small-scale efforts, so they can attract conventional investment.

 Catalytic capital can take the form of debt, equity, or guarantees.

 - Case Examples ›

-- Share your experiences with catalytic capital, including how you’ve invested or benefited from catalytic capital and lessons learned.
+- Share your experiences with catalytic capital, including how you have invested or benefited from catalytic capital and lessons learned;

 - Request information on how catalytic capital is being used today and where more is needed.